vitamins to balance hormones in females

 11 Vitamins to Balance Hormones for Females

-Hormonal imbalances are behind the most problematic symptoms and conditions for women today.
+Hormone imbalances are behind the most problematic symptoms and conditions for women today.
 Luckily, you don’t have to resort to synthetic hormones or surgical procedures.

-You can use natural supplements to help balance your hormone levels, reduce symptoms, and improve your quality of life.
+You can use natural supplements to help balance your hormone levels , reduce symptoms, and improve your quality of life.

 Conventional therapy for rebalancing hormones involves synthetic hormones, such as birth control, to regulate progesterone, estrogen, and testosterone levels.

-However, this is only a band-aid solution and won’t fully resolve the underlying imbalances.
+However, this is only a band-aid solution and won’t fully resolve the underlying imbalances .
 And it may have terrible side effects, leaving you with nausea, menstrual irregularities, and other unwanted outcomes.

 side effects of estrogen replacement therapy